oberoidhruv/django-react-mock-payment-gateway/README.md

 Some basic instructions on how to install: (Linux and Mac)
 - Copy setup.sh to a directory to host project
-- run "source setup.sh" in a terminal window in the mentioned director
+- run "source setup.sh" in a terminal window in the mentioned directory

 This will start the Django backend server on 127.0.0.1:8000